Endargo/echoes-of-the-past/echoes-of-the-past.md

 ## Chapel Ruins

 Party comes across ruins of a small building.
-They can find some gold and scrolls inside, triggering a fight with a random group.
+They can find 300G and scrolls (Common/Uncommon) inside, triggering a fight with a random group.
 Use Forest Ruins battlemap.

 ## Fey Pond